jbkn5040/tryout/README.md

 Author: Joshua Kamau
-Description: A website giving information about the nissan gtr r35
+Description: A website giving favourite photos of the nissan gtr r35